Neterpila/Rock_paper_scissors_backend/README.md

 - Express, WS - libraries for HTTP/WebSocket servers
 - MongoDB - a database for storing users and common information about games
 - Mongoose - a library to connect to the database from microservices
+- cAdvisor, Node-Exported, Prometheus - tools for collecting container and system metrics
+- Loki, Promtail - tools for aggregating and indexing services' logs
+- Grafana - a tool for visualizing the collected metrics
-- Flutter - a set of tools designed to create native applications for various platforms
+- Flutter - a set of tools designed to create native applications for various platforms (frontend app)

 ## How to run the backend?